Near Hart's Location in Carroll County, New Hampshire — The American Northeast (New England)

 Erected 2009 by New Hampshire Division of Historical Resources.
 (Marker Number 0213.)

 Location.
 44° 9.368′ N, 71° 21.823′ W. Marker is near Hart's Location, New Hampshire, in Carroll County.
 Marker is on Crawford Notch Road (U.S. 302), on the right when traveling north.
-Touch for map.
 The marker is located just off US Route 302.
 The parking area is unpaved.
 A highway sign alerting travelers to a "Historical Landmark Ahead" is posted.
+Touch for map.
 Marker is in this post office area: Bartlett NH 03812, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Site of the Willey House (approx. 2˝ miles away); Crawford Depot (approx. 4.9 miles away); Crawford House Sawyer's Rock (approx. 5.8 miles away); Mount Washington Cog Railway (approx. 7.8 miles away); The Old Hero (approx. 7.9 miles away); Mount Washington Hotel / Bretton Woods Monetary Conference (approx. 8 miles away); Mount Washington Summit (approx. 8.4 miles away).
+Site of the Willey House (approx. Crawford Depot (approx. 4.9 miles away); Crawford House (approx. 4.9 miles away); Sawyer's Rock (approx. 5.8 miles away); Mount Washington Cog Railway (approx. 7.8 miles away); The Old Hero (approx. 7.9 miles away); Mount Washington Hotel / Bretton Woods Monetary Conference (approx. 8 miles away); Mount Washington Summit (approx. 8.4 miles away).

 Regarding Frankenstein Trestle.
 The Frankenstein trestle is best viewed in the winter and early spring.
 Foliage during the summer and fall largely prevent you from seeing the trestle.